MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first actual computer "bug" was a real insect?
-Grace Hopper, a computer scientist, and her team encountered a problem with the Mark II computer they were working on in 1947.
-Upon opening up the hardware, they found a moth trapped in one of the parts causing the fault.
-Hence, they coined the term 'debugging' for fixing issues in the system.
+Did you know that the first known computer programmer was a woman?
+Ada Lovelace, an English mathematician and writer, is credited with writing instructions for the first computer program in the mid-1800s.
+However, the computer she wrote for, the Analytical Engine, was never built.
+It's quite curious to think she was pioneering a field for a machine that didn't even exist yet!